rusefi/rusefi/java_tools/readme.md

 ./gradlew :config_definition:shadowJar
 ```

-gcc_map_reader reads the .map file produced by GCC and prints some details on what is RAM used for

 ts2c reads a piece of TunerStudio map and produces a matching C language piece of code

 enum2string